chamarasanjeewadev/towmycar-backend/Readme.md

  might be due to credentials issue for environemnts if runs locally might be because webhook is not running might be due to webhook api is wrong....

+ deployment to production usin cdk
+ Thngs to remember
+ location service is deployed manually , since its a seperate project written in go
+ - after deploying /location api needs to be connected to location service function
+ - custom domain needs to be connected to tow-api api gateway manually
+ - if total stack is recreated , need to update cloudflare with new api domain name from custom domain name section
+- if endpoints are not working, lambdas are not connected to api gateway endpoints correctly
+ - for location need to create new integration route for /location/{proxy+} and attach to that